me-summerrain/git-course-local/init.md

 use `git status` for checking status of the git repo.

-These are the startin point with git commands.
+These are the starting point with git commands.